Monday Night War: 1997–1998: Start of the Attitude Era, WWF overtakes WCW

 Despite losing to Nitro week after week, Raw Is War rallied in the ratings when it introduced its new "WWF Attitude" concept, in which the family-friendly and clear-cut face vs. heel dynamic of the 1980s to mid 1990s was jettisoned in favor of morally ambiguous wrestlers and adult-oriented, often heavily sexualized storylines.
 McMahon spearheaded the concept along with head WWF writer Vince Russo, who changed the way wrestling TV was written and constructed.
 Russo's booking style was often referred to as "Crash TV".
 Matches were shortened in favor of story-building backstage vignettes, with an emphasis on shock factor.
 Like WCW's nWo storyline, the WWF began to blur the line between real life and kayfabe: Vince McMahon, taking advantage of fans' genuine dislike for him following the Montreal Screwjob, recast himself as the evil Mr. McMahon, a corrupt businessman who despised his fans and valued sycophancy over talent.
 This presentation mimicked Nitro's "Anything can happen" atmosphere.
 It acknowledged the growing phenomenon of "smarks," wrestling fans who used the Internet to gain a wide base of knowledge on the real-life, backstage workings of the industry.
 In February 1998, media tycoon Barry Diller would also finalize his purchase of the USA Network.
 Shaun Assael and Mike Mooneyham's book Sex, Lies Headlocks:The Real Story of Vince McMahon and World Wrestling Entertainment stated that "the terrain shifted completely under everyone's feet" following Diller's purchase of the USA Network, which began in October 1997.
-It was also acknowledged that Diller's purchase of the USA Network gave sympathetic USA Network executive Bonnie Hammer more say regarding the WWF's status at the USA Network and that previous USA Network managing head Kay Koplovitz, who resigned from the network after Diller took over her Chairman and CEO posts on April 9, 1998, was in fact planning to remove WWF programming from the USA Network prior to the purchase.
+It was also acknowledged that Diller's purchase of the USA Network gave sympathetic USA Network executive Bonnie Hammer to have more say regarding the WWF's status at the USA Network and that previous USA Network managing head Kay Koplovitz, who resigned from the network after Diller took over her Chairman and CEO posts on April 9, 1998, was in fact planning to remove WWF programming from the USA Network prior to the purchase.
 On April 13, 1998, Raw defeated Nitro in the ratings for the first time since 1996.
+In addition, Hammer collaborated extensively with WWF bookers such as Vince Russo.